Woods & rural delights

 Note that there is no evening service on this line (see last train times below), and it is 1.3km to the station from the village pub in Warnham.

 You can extend the walk to Horsham, giving you an overall walk of 19.3 km (12 miles).
+Note: This extension requires the potentially dangerous crossing of the busy 4 lane A24.
+If this is not to your liking, do not do this extension.

 You could call a taxi from either of the lunch pubs to Warnham or Horsham Station.